chiemenz/AzureML-Pipeline-Deployment/README.md

 The Authentication Role Owner was granted via workspace share [Authentication Role](https://github.com/chiemenz/udacity_lab2/blob/master/AuthenticationRoleOwner.PNG)

 ## 2.)
 An Automated ML Experiment was executed to find a classifier for the success of a bank marketing campaign
+The an optimal classifier for the success of a bank marketing campaign given the customer features is trained based on a registered dataset see:
+Registered Bank Marketing Dataset [RegisteredBankMarketingSet](https://github.com/chiemenz/udacity_lab2/blob/master/RegisteredBankMarketingSet.PNG)

 The best model was a **VotingEnsemble** classifier with a weighted area under the curve score **(weighted AUC) of 0.94794** This model was deployed to a Container Instance with Authentication.